juremaj/retinal-rl/README.md

 The following argument should always be set when training for the first time, as it specifies that we're using our encoding model based on Lindsey et. al. 2019:

-- `--encoder_custom`: This should be set to `lindsey_encoder` until there are other viable candidates.
+- `--encoder_custom`: The options are `lindsey_encoder` until there are other viable candidates.

-For specifing the form the visual encoder, the key arguments are:
+For specifing the form of the `lindsey-encoder`, the key arguments are:

 - `--global_channels`: The number of channels in each CNN layers, except for the bottleneck layer.
 - `--retinal_bottleneck`: Number of channels in the retinal bottleneck.